mtex-toolbox/mtex-toolbox.github.io/pages/download/installation.md

 ```

 1. Make sure that after upgrading your system, to also upgrade ```xcode```
  (via appstore) and install the command line tools and accept the licence by
 ``` bash
 sudo xcodebuild -license accept xcode-select --install
 ```
-2. You might need to modify the compiler options used by Matlab:
+2. You might need to modify the compiler options used by Matlab.
+Therefore you need to figure out the

-Get options path (example output) from within Matlab (you can also add -v to
+ options path (example output) from within Matlab (you can also add -v to
  the mex compile options and look for the line starting with Options file: /):
 ``` matlab
 m  = mex.getCompilerConfigurations
 m.MexOpt